Best PS5 SSD 2023: top PlayStation 5 rapid storage expansion options

 This drive also utilises Crucial's own Micron Advanced 3D NAND technology and is a PCIe 4.0 NVMe drive that comes with a 5-year warranty and MTTF rating of more than 2 million hours for excellent reliability and longevity.
 Bang a heatsink on this drive and it's one of the most cost-effective PS5 SSDs on the market today.

-There are two big considerations to bear in mind: first, the M.2 SSD you buy can't just be any model, it has to match certain criteria in terms of speed.
-You absolutely cannot just buy one of the best SSDs on the market and bang it in the console, as while that drive may be very good, it potentially won't be fast enough to be PS5 compatible.
+You absolutely cannot just buy one of the best SSDs on the market, for example, and bang it in the console.
+While that drive may be very good, it may not be fast enough to be PS5 compatible.

-For an SSD to be PS5 compatible it needs to meet the following criteria:
+As a final note, for an SSD to be PS5 compatible it needs to meet the following criteria:

 • PCIe Gen4 interface

-• 250GB - 4TB capacity
+• 250GB - 8TB capacity

 • 5,500MB/s read speed or faster

-• 22mm width Heatsink required (included or third party)
+• 22mm width heatsink required (included or third party)